toitware/demos/api/python/ping_pong/README.md

 # PubSub ping pong

-The application will send messages on the `cloud:demo/ping` and print all message received on `cloud:demo/pong`.
+The application will send messages on the topic `cloud:demo/ping` and print all message received on the topic `cloud:demo/pong`.

 Use the `pong.toit` program to send replies back.

 ## Installation